Enhancing Glucose Sensor Accuracy and Precision

 Continuous glucose monitoring system that reduces user pain and provides more accurate readings compared to invasive devices like lancets.
 The system uses both invasive and non-invasive glucose sensors to measure blood sugar.
 The invasive sensor takes an initial measurement, and the non-invasive sensor continuously monitors changes.
 This provides a more complete picture of glucose levels.
 The invasive sensor's initial reading is sent to a server along with the non-invasive sensor's continuous data.
 The server correlates the data to predict future glucose levels and trends.
 This allows users to proactively manage their diabetes without frequent invasive tests.

-4. Algorithm-Enhanced Continuous Glucose Monitoring for Increased Accuracy and Noise Reduction
+4. Continuous Glucose Monitoring System with Dual Algorithmic Lag Compensation and Noise Reduction

 ABBOTT DIABETES CARE INC., 2022